AhmedArslan/doppelganger/README.md

   * There are two ways to generate input files.

-    1 - Follow the steps individually - or
+    1 - follow individual steps - OR

     2 - run the preprocessor.sh to automate files generate (Recommended)